s0288/blattae/README.md

 <br/>

 ### Fasting:
 Fasting is one of the world's oldest medical treatment methods.
 Fasting has been shown to be effective in the <a href="http://fastingmovie.com/" title="Fasting">treatment of various cardiovascular diseases</a> such as arthritis, hypertension, fatty liver, type 2 diabetes and, more generally, insulin resistance.
-We work on a technological solution that helps you develop a fasting regimen.
-We are especially interested in the current research around <a href="http://stm.sciencemag.org/content/9/377/eaai8700.short" title="FMDs">Fasting-Mimicking Diets (FMDs)</a>.
+We are especially interested in the current research around <a href="http://stm.sciencemag.org/content/9/377/eaai8700.short" title="FMDs">Fasting-Mimicking Diets (FMDs)</a> and how virtual assistants can support patients in adhering to a FMD.

 <br/>